Inherited Roth IRAs Are

 How Inherited Roth IRA Distribution Rules Work

-They allow tax-free growth under current law, qualified withdrawals are generally tax-free, and unlike traditional IRAs, Roth IRA owners are not required to take minimum distributions during their lifetime.
+During the owner’s lifetime, that can be mostly true.
+Roth IRAs allow tax-free growth under current law, qualified withdrawals are generally tax-free, and unlike traditional IRAs, Roth IRA owners are not generally required to take minimum distributions during their lifetime.

 A Roth IRA owner is not generally required to take required minimum distributions during life.
 An inherited Roth IRA operates differently.

-After the death of the original owner, the account becomes subject to inherited IRA distribution rules.
-These rules determine how long the account may remain in place before assets must be distributed to beneficiaries.
+After the owner dies, the account becomes subject to inherited IRA distribution rules.
+Those rules determine how long the account can remain in place before assets must be distributed to beneficiaries.

 For some beneficiaries, inherited Roth IRA assets may be distributed gradually over life expectancy.
 For many others, the account must generally be depleted within ten years.